opencoweb/coweb/docs/tutorial/install.rst

       $ source /desired/project/path/bin/activate

 #.
 Use the :file:`setup.py` script to deploy the demos and a server container
    script to run them.
+Replace <APP> with the desired demo application to deploy (i.e., comap, coedit, ...).

    .. sourcecode:: console

       $ cd cowebx/cowebx-apps
-      $ python setup.py deploy /desired/project/path --force
+      $ ./setup.py -a <APP> -p /desired/project/path --force deploy

-   .. note:: This command will overwrite any :file:`run_server.py` script that already exists in :file:`/desired/project/path/bin` (e.g., if you ran :file:`pycoweb` previously to seed an empty application in the virtualenv).
+   .. note:: This command will overwrite any :file:`run_server.py` script that
+      already exists in :file:`/desired/project/path/bin` (e.g., if you ran :file:`pycoweb` previously to seed an empty application in the virtualenv).

 #.
 Execute the generated coweb application container script to start the server.